dtold/HYDROS/README.md

 ===== HYDROS === HYbrid Dispersion RelatiOn Solver =====

 The HYDROS code is intended to enable an easy-to-use interface for obtaining solutions of the hybrid-kinetic dispersion relation.
-The derivation of the model is described in Told et al. (NJP xxxxxx, 2016), and is closely related to many space plasma physics simulation codes.
+The derivation of the model is described in Told et al. (New J. Phys.
+18 (2016) 075001), and is closely related to many space plasma physics simulation codes.
 The model includes a fully kinetic ion description, and a massless fluid electron species using a simple isothermal or adiabatic equation of state.
 The Ohm's law that determines the electric field can include a resistive term to model the wave physics seen in a turbulence simulation with finite resistivity.

 The code is written in Python and runs on both Python 2.7/3, provided that the Numpy/Scipy modules are included.
 You are welcome to use this code, and to adapt it to your own purposes.
 If you produce enhancements which may be